Grenada Research Associates (G.R.A.)

 • Strong attention to detail

-• Ability to distinguish between evidence, assumption and local information
+• Ability to distinguish between evidence, local knowledge and assumption

-• Access to email, phone, WhatsApp and basic document-sharing tools
+• Access to email, WhatsApp and basic document-sharing tools

 Desirable Experience